 Proppants were the major materials segment used for hydrofracking.
 The segment generated revenue exceeding USD 9.05 billion in 2015.
 Proppants are further classified as sand, ceramic and resin coated sand.
 Resin coated sand is widely used to improve packing and holds the proppant to its place without flowing back to the wellbore.

 Raw sand is the most widely used proppant type on account of its easy availability and low cost.
 Raw sand is used typically in most pressure conditions in a wellbore, but it is difficult to use in wellbores with high closure pressures.
-Resin coated sand are expected to increase their market share owing to their cost advantages over ceramics and better performance over use of raw sand.
+Resin coated sand is expected to increase their market share owing to their cost advantages over ceramics and better performance over use of raw sand.

-Other materials used for hydraulic fracturing along with proppants include chemical additives, surfactants, solvents and corrosion inhibitors.
+Other materials used for hydraulic fracturing along with proppants include chemical additives, surfactants, solvents, and corrosion inhibitors.
 Major chemicals employed for this purpose include methanol, hydrochloric acid, sodium chloride, magnesium peroxide, tetramethyl ammonium chloride, and ethylene glycol.

-Increasing E&P in CBM basins particularly in the U.S., China, Russia, Australia and Indonesia is expected to be a major contributor to hydraulic fracturing market growth over the forecast period.
+Increasing E&P in CBM basins particularly in the U.S., China, Russia, Australia, and Indonesia is expected to be a major contributor to hydraulic fracturing market growth over the forecast period.

 North America dominated the global demand and accounted for over 85% of total revenue in 2015.
 The U.S. and Canada together accounted for the lion’s share in the global hydraulic fracturing industry.
-Availability of key resources including technology, skilled manpower and government aid coupled with increasing E&P activities in unconventional reserves may be attributed to high market penetration in these regions.
+The availability of key resources including technology, skilled manpower and government aid coupled with increasing E&P activities in unconventional reserves may be attributed to high market penetration in these regions.